swayam-learning/swayam-learning/README.md

 - ⚡ Fun fact: ...
 -->

-👋 Hello there!
 I'm Swayam Swarup Barik, an enthusiastic undergraduate student pursuing a degree in Computer Science Engineering, with a keen interest in the fascinating realms of Machine Learning and Data Science. 🚀

 🧠 My academic journey has been a thrilling exploration of algorithms, artificial intelligence, and the ever-evolving landscape of technology.
 I am passionate about harnessing the power of data to uncover meaningful insights and drive innovation.